university-of-york/fmsys-alma-printing-api/README.md

 The script `DeployShortcuts.ps1` is available in the `setup-scripts` subdirectory, to make it easier to create and deploy the `.lnk` shortcut files.
 It is <ins>highly recommended</ins> to create the shortcuts using this script, because of File Explorer's 260 character limit in respect of viewing and editing shortcut properties' `Target` field.
 This limit will very likely be exceeded when including additional parameters, and in some environments with e.g. very long printer names, which need to be included as parameter values.

 ##### Running `DeployShortcuts.ps1`
+> For a list of UoY-specific command lines for creating shortcuts, see the wiki page `FMSYS: Library - LMS printing`
 1. Open an elevated Powershell window
 2. Type `Set-Location 'C:\fmsys-alma-printing-api\setup-scripts'` (or the path to where the repo is, plus `\setup-scripts`)
 3. Copy the following, editing the parameter values with `<>` placeholder characters, and adding any additional required parameters: